Back-to-work policy explained here

-Gledhill PulsaCoil water heaters are 'thermal stores', which work in a significantly different way from ordinary hot water cylinders and water heaters.
+Gledhill Pulsacoil water heaters are 'thermal stores', which work in a significantly different way from ordinary hot water cylinders and water heaters.
 The Pulsacoil is different enough to to mystify many heating engineers when it comes to fixing them, it seems.
-Pulsacoils are not particularly difficult to understand but they look intimidating, and without background knowledge many heating engineers understandably struggle to diagnose faults and repair them efficiently.
+Pulsacoils are not particularly difficult to understand but the later versions can look intimidating with the cover removed and without background knowledge, many heating engineers understandably struggle to diagnose and repair them.

-If my pages of common PulsaCoil faults and their symptoms and remedies don't help, I'm happy to give advice to anyone wanting it via my Gledhill Repairs discussion forum (it's here) or by email.
-Gledhill themselves also offer telephone technical support during normal office hours but it's expensive.
-60p per minute to be precise.
+There have now been quite a few versions of Pulsacoil made by Gledhill over the years and there are pages here describing each in a bit more detail along with what goes wrong with them and the possible solutions.
+If these don't help, I'm happy to give advice to anyone wanting it via my Gledhill Repairs discussion forum (it's here) or by text, WhatsApp or email.
+Gledhill themselves also offer telephone technical support during normal office hours but it's expensive - 60p per minute last time I checked.
 Their technical helpline number is 0906 611 0005.